aguinaldo-harrysho/CS219-Programming-Assignment-1/README.md

 - Simulator Class:

-    -Class which holds register values and flags, while providing methods to perform ARM commands
+    - Class which holds register values and flags, while providing methods to perform ARM commands

-    -processLine() method accepts a file stream and command arguments.
-Interprets opcode and calls corresponding private method
+    - processLine() method accepts a file stream and command arguments.
+Interprets opcode and calls corresponding private method.

-    -add() method performs hex addition and prints directly to output file.
+    - add() method performs hex addition and prints directly to output file.
+        - Detects overflow by testing if the sum is less than either operand

 - Main:

-    -Opens input file and reads line by line
+    - Opens input file and reads line by line

-    -Reads values into variables which are passed into the simulator
+    - Reads values into variables which are passed into the simulator